 Do you have a friend or family member that loves to tell you about the times that they go to the casino and win big?
 Like it was because of their superior skill over the game.
 Think back to how many times they’ve told you about how much they lost.
 Probably never.
 Because we only like to brag about winning.
 The same thing applies when investors time the market.
 They love to tell you how they sold out at the top.
 But did they also buy back in when the market fell?
 More likely they held out even longer and missed the rebound.
 Timing the market requires being right twice – when you get out and when you get back in.
 You have to get the timing right and the direction right.
 That’s a lot harder than it sounds.

 5. Use index funds or ETFs

 By investing in these products you take the guessing game out of play.
 You get the market return less a minimal fee.
 There is no trying to anticipate what funds or industry will outperform because you will be getting the market average no matter what.
 Index products have lower fees, fewer transaction costs because they trade less (making them more tax efficient), and are more diversified.
 In 2011, 84% of active mutual funds underperformed the S&P 500.

 Vanguard’s Bogle on index funds says, “When the dumb money realizes how dumb it is and buys an index fund, it becomes smarter than the smartest money,” and typically outperforms about three-quarters of the street’s brightest and highest paid stars.

 6. Stay away from individual stocks unless you have time to do the homework

-You should only invest in individual stocks if you have the time to actually put in the research and follow them on a consistent basis.
+You should only invest in individual stocks if you have the time to put in the research and follow them consistently.
 Even then it is a tough job.
 If you do decide to invest in individual stocks make sure it’s only with 5-10% of your overall investment balance so you don’t spread yourself too thin on a few stocks.

 7. Have goals in mind with your investments